-In this tutorial, we will demonstrate how to add a dramatic rain effect to a photo in Photoshop.
-While rain effects are not new to Photoshop, we will go a step further and show how to make the image more photorealistic by adding reflections and small puddles.
+In this tutorial, I'll demonstrate how to add a dramatic rain effect to a photo in Photoshop.
+While rain effects are not new to Photoshop, I will go a step further and show you how to make the image more photo-realistic by adding reflections and small puddles.
 Let's get started!

 The following assets were used during the production of this tutorial.
 Please download them before you begin or find alternatives if they are not available.

-Open Walk on pier in Photoshop.
+Open the Walk on pier image in Photoshop.
 Double-click the layer to unlock it and name it "Base."

 The first step to add realistic rain is to have convincing clouds.
 Go to File > Place... and place Cloudy Scotland at the top of your canvas.
-You will need to stretch the image a bit so the clouds fully cover the sky.
-To do so, hit CMD/CTRL + T to enter Free Transform mode and input 120% for the height.
-Hit enter to confirm, name the layer "Sky" and place it below your "Base" layer.
+You will need to stretch the image a bit so that the clouds fully cover the sky.
+To do so, hit Command/Control-T to enter Free Transform mode and input 120% for the height.
+Hit Enter to confirm, name the layer "Sky", and place it below your "Base" layer.

 Using your favourite tool, create a selection of the sky (I used the Quick Selection Tool).
-Select your "Base" layer, hit CMD/CTRL + G to group it, and create a mask from the selection in order to hide the sky.
+Select your "Base" layer, hit Command/Control-G to group it, and create a mask from the selection in order to hide the sky.

 Since the sky still has a little bit of color, create a Black & White adjustment layer to make sure it fits your base layer.